 At Spring Creek Dentistry, we understand that family life can be a bit chaotic at times.
 From band practice, to PTA meetings, to ballet recitals, your schedule is jam packed, which can make it difficult to get everyone in for their regular dental checkups.
-That’s why we are happy to offer family appointment blocks to help you get everyone in, out, and back to your busy schedule and the things that matter most – with a smile!
+That’s why we are happy to offer you, our Spring TX patients, family appointment blocks to help you get everyone in, out, and back to your busy schedule and the things that matter most – with a smile!

 One common misconception is that pediatric dentistry is not all that important because baby teeth are only going to fall out anyway – we would like to put an end to this myth immediately.
 In fact, quite the opposite is true.
 Baby teeth set the stage for adult teeth to grow in properly, and when they’re not well-cared for, it could lead to a host of dental problems later in life.

 Did you know that tooth decay is the most common chronic disease among children in America, and that left untreated, it can lead to pain, infections, and difficulty with eating, speaking, and even learning?
 We want your kids to grow up happy and healthy as much as you do, that’s why we’re proud to offer a range of children’s dental services:

 Caring for Baby Teeth